callstack/haul/README.md

 yarn run haul start -- --platform ios
 ```

-and follow the instructions!
+Now you are ready to start!

 <img width="650" src="https://cloud.githubusercontent.com/assets/2464966/24395888/8957aba8-13a1-11e7-96a3-70d34d4b5069.png" />

 ## Next steps

-Check out [documentation](./docs/Readme.md) to learn more about customising your project with Webpack and other available commands.
+Check out [documentation](./docs/README.md) to learn more about available commands and tips on customizing the webpack configuration.

 ## Limitations

-Haul has been designed with developer efficiency in mind.
-It is a complete rewrite of existing `react-native` command line tools that laverages Webpack ecosystem.
+Haul uses a completely different architecture from React Native packager, which means there are some things which don't work quite the same.

 We are actively working on adding support for the following:

   - Existing `react-native` commands
   - React DevTools
   - Developer menu -> Start systrace

-Given differences between `Webpack` and `react-packager` (used by React Native to serve your bundle), the following are **unlikely to be supported** in the future:
+The following features are **unlikely to be supported** in the future:

   - Developer menu -> Enable Hot Reloading: use `webpack.haul.js` config instead
+  - Haste module system: use something like [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver) instead

 ## License